Go to the main content

 Nobody wakes up one morning and decides to become "difficult."
 That's not how it works.
 What happens is slower, more accumulative — like dust on a windowsill you stop noticing until one day the sunlight hits it and you can't see anything else.

-I drove home and sat in my car for fifteen minutes, engine off, just breathing.
+I walked home that night through the warm Bangkok air and sat on the steps of my apartment for fifteen minutes, just breathing.
 And the thought that surfaced wasn't anger at the host.
 It was this: Why do I keep showing up to tables where I have to pretend that being an afterthought doesn't hurt?

 That question changed everything.
 Not dramatically — I didn't make a scene or send a manifesto.
 But something inside recalibrated.
 I'd reached what I've come to think of as the threshold — the point where self-respect finally outweighed the fear of being alone.